“The True Cost:” How the Garment Industry Impacts Our World

-Writer’s Note: Originally written for The Circle Fashion Magazine.
-Can be found here.
+Writer’s Note: Originally written for and published in The Circle Fashion Magazine.

 “This is a story about clothing.
 It’s about the clothes we wear, the people who make these clothes, and the impact that it’s having on our world.
 It’s a story about greed, fear, power, and poverty.”

 Those are the words that open up Andrew Morgan’s 2015 documentary, “The True Cost.”
 While filming the documentary, all that Morgan learned changed the way he thought about the clothes he wears and he hopes that it does the same for whoever else watches it.
 Or in this case, whoever reads a summary of it.

 The film mentions how the fashion system ran like clockwork for years, but now the industry has been reinvented with more focus on looking after big business interests.

 In the past, most clothing was made right in America, and, as recently as the 1960s, America was making 95% of its clothing domestically.
 Today, America only makes about 3%, and the other 97% is made in developing countries all around the world.